jvincze84/jvincze84.github.io/docs/How_to_use_MKdocs.md

 If you are done writing your docs, and `nav` section is properly configured in `mkdocs.yml` it's time to build your site.
 I will show three methods to publis the site.

 !!! important
     `mkdocs serve` is absolutely not suitable for production.
-It's only purpose to help you developing the site, and watch realtime your modification.
+It's only purpose to help you developing the site, and watch real-time your modification.

 ### Build Site & Own Web Server